PranaviKolouju/Deep-Learning-Final-Project/README.md

-# fMRI Image Reconstruction and Captioning
+# VISION: Visual Imaging Synthesis and Interpretation of Neural Operations

-## Project Overview
+## Introduction

-The human brain and it's activity can provide insight into how we perceive and process the visuals of our natural world.
-This project aims to utalize fMRI data to reconstruct high resolution fMRI images accompanied by rich text captions.
-Through the use of deep learning techniques, we intend to "explain" the connection between our neural and visual systems using these bi-modal representations.
+The human brain is complex, and it's activity can provide key insight into how we perceive and process the visuals of our natural world.
+However, it is an impossible feat to know what visual cues the human brain is interpreting with only medical imaging data.
+In this project, we will utalize fMRI data to reconstruct high resolution images accompanied by rich text captions.
+By coupling a diffusion model with the CLIP image encoder, we will be able to produce these results.
+Through this approach, aim to build a tool that can help "explain" the connection between our neural and visual systems using bimodal representations.

 ## Datasets